Dear W family,

 - Avoid touching your eyes, nose, or mouth with unwashed hands.
 Clean your hands often by washing them with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains 60%–95% alcohol.
 Soap and water should be used if hands are visibly dirty.

 - It is especially important to clean hands after going to the bathroom; before eating; and after coughing, sneezing or blowing your nose.

 However, at this time, we are asking that if you have traveled internationally or to any domestic cities with community spread within the last 14 days, please self-isolate at home upon returning before returning to church.
-(See ‘What Does It Mean To Self -Isolate?’
-FAQ).
+(See below).

 Please follow these guidelines for self-quarantine: